 Nearby beautiful beaches include Speke's Mill Mouth with its dramatic waterfall, Bucks Mills, Welcome Mouth and Sandymouth.

-Cheristow Lavender is situated north of the village of Hartland.
+Higher Cheristow is situated north of the village of Hartland.
 It is accessed by traditional Devon lanes with hedges on either side of the road.

 The village of Hartland is 2 miles away and hosts a post office, general store, coffee shop, hairdresser, pottery and gift shop.
 There are also three pubs in the village and one at Hartland Quay.